davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v006 vectorizes inner loop for N-play and assesses all games for n=1, 3
 * AdditionalCoding_v006 partially vectorizes outer loop for N-play and assesses all games for n=1, 3
 * AdditionalCoding_v006 further adapts methodology for N-play outcomes for n=1, 3
+* AdditionalCoding_v006 attempts arrays for assessing N-play outcomes for n=5